At 7, highest number of directorships declared by Gokulakrishnan of AIADMK

 Paid consultancy:

-2 MPs (0.9%) have declared that they have financial interest in the form of Paid consultancy, while 211 (99.1%) MPs have no declared financial interest under this head.
+2 MPs (0.9 per cent) have declared that they have financial interest in the form of Paid consultancy, while 211 (99.1 per cent) MPs have no declared financial interest under this head.

 The highest value of benefits derived for all paid consultancy has been declared by KTS Tulsi (Nominated) with Rs.
 27.50 lakhs, followed by Dr. Vikas Haribhau Mahatme (BJP, Maharashtra) with 5.60 lakhs.